idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

-**fill** may be supplied as prop to Row to set its height to 100% of the computed or absolute height of it's parent view.
-It will also set `vAlign` on the row to 'fill' unless another `vAlign` value is explicitly supplied.
+**cell** may be supplied as prop to Row to set its height to 100% of the computed or absolute height of it's parent view.
+It will set `vAlign` on the row to 'fill' unless another `vAlign` value is explicitly supplied on the row.
+It will also set `hAlign` on all child columns to 'fill' unless another `hAlign` value is explicitly supplied on the column.

 These make up the basic rules from which arbirarily complex layout behavior may emerge.